 Each year, millions of people are injured in car accidents.
-A serious car accident can take a heavy toll on physical and emotional health as well as finances with medical bills and lost wages.
+A serious motor vehicle accident can take a heavy toll on physical and emotional health as well as finances with medical bills and lost wages.
 The experienced Augusta car accident lawyers at Nicholson Revell LLP have helped hundreds of car accident victims in Augusta, GA, and the Central Savannah River Area.
-We truly care about the overall well-being of our clients and aggressively represent them to ensure they receive all that they are entitled to from their Augusta personal injury claims.
+We truly care about the overall well-being of our clients and aggressively represent them to ensure they receive all that they are entitled to with the help of an Augusta personal injury attorney.

 Call now to set up a free consultation to talk to our Augusta car accident attorneys today.
-Hiring a lawyer to handle your car accident claim can prevent an insurance company from taking advantage of you.
+Hiring an Augusta car accident lawyer to handle your auto accident claim can prevent an insurance company from taking advantage of you.
 Our attorneys will give your case the attention it deserves, gather the necessary evidence for your case, and provide you with the proper resources.

-Identifying the cause of your crash will allow you to bring a claim against the proper defendant, whether that is the driver, the government, or a manufacturing company.
+Identifying the cause of your car wreck will allow you to bring a claim against the proper defendant, whether that is the driver, the government, or a manufacturing company.

-If you are unsure of what caused your car accident in Augusta, an attorney from Nicholson Revell LLP can help.
-We can return to the scene of your car accident to investigate, as well as hire crash reconstruction specialists to understand what happened.
+If you are unsure of what caused your motor vehicle accident in Augusta, an attorney from Nicholson Revell LLP can help.
+We can return to the scene of your car accident to investigate, as well as hire car crash reconstruction specialists to understand what happened.

 The need to file a car accident claim is often based on the serious injuries you suffered in the collision.
 Many car accidents inflict life-changing injuries that require expensive medical treatments and care.
 Common examples of these injuries include:

-If you or a loved one has any type of injury from an auto accident in Augusta, you may be eligible for compensation from the at-fault driver.
+If you or a loved one has any type of injury from a motor vehicle accident in Augusta, you may be eligible for compensation from the at-fault driver.
 All drivers in Georgia must carry at least $25,000 per person and $50,000 per accident in bodily injury liability coverage.
 You can use this coverage to seek reimbursement for the money spent on your medical care after a car accident.

 Under Georgia’s fault-based car accident laws, you typically have two options to recover compensation after a collision.
 You can file an insurance claim against the at-fault party’s policy, or you can file a lawsuit against the at-fault driver in Georgia civil court.
 If the driver does not carry insurance, you could also pursue compensation under your own insurance policy, as long as you carry the appropriate coverage.